OneProgrammerMore/Corsair_CyberSecurity42/README.md

   -e (public_key_file.pem input_text_file.txt)   --> if the length of the text of the input_text_file is lower or equal than the maximum encryption lenght,
 										this function encrypts the text and save it into the file given with the -o flag.

-  ToDo for Version 0.002
-  - Input Read Arguments Function With Parameters stored into Struct and check consistency of gieven parameters
-  - Help Print Function
-  - Create Output Folder if needed
-  - -p Function
-    - Clean
-    - Create .pem files and save into output with name public key files
-    - Create .txt files and save into output path with decrypted message
-    - Free all variables
-  - -f Function
-    - SAME as -p but for 4 files
-  - -C function
-  - -x function using the same function as -C
-  - .g function using the same function as -C
-  - -d function

-  ToDo for Version 0.002
-  - H (HASH)   --> Specifies the HASH to be used for all functions
-  - F (file.pem) --> Cracks the public key stored into file.pem
-  - Clean Code
-  - Assure all Variables are freedn
-  - All functions with 'no deprecated' open ssl functions

 ```